 NIA charges five dangerous JMB operatives

-New Delhi, Jan 25: The National Investigation Agency has filed a chargesheet against five Jamaat-ul-Mujahideen, Bangladesh operatives in connection with the Barpeta case.
+New Delhi, Jan 25: The National Investigation Agency (NIA) has filed a charge sheet against five Jamaat-ul-Mujahideen, Bangladesh operatives in connection with the Barpeta case.

 The NIA has charged Hafizur Rahman (A-1), Yakub Ali (A-2), Sariful Islam (A-3), Mustafizur Rahman (A-5) and Md.
 Hafiz Safikul Islam under various provisions of the Indian Penal Code and the Arms Act.